Humphrey Ker: Career

 Ker has appeared as a guest on various BBC Radio 4 shows, including It's Your Round with Angus Deayton, Sandi Toksvig and Milton Jones and Dilemma with Sue Perkins, Phill Jupitus and Susan Calman.
 He is the host of the upcoming BBC Radio 4 sketch show Sketcherama.
 In April 2012 Ker appeared as a panelist on BBC's Have I Got News for You, in May 2013, on the BBC Radio 4 show The News Quiz, and in August 2013 on 8 out of 10 Cats Does Countdown.
 Ker also guest-starred on the NBC comedy Sean Saves the World in January 2014.

 In 2013, Ker was the Curator in series 6 of the BBC Radio 4 comedy panel game The Museum of Curiosity.

 In 2018, Ker was cast in the reboot of Greatest American Hero for ABC, and appeared in an episode of It's Always Sunny in Philadelphia.

 In December 2021, Ker began playing the part of Elliot on the NBC sitcom American Auto.

 Ker appears in the Apple TV+ original show Mythic Quest, which was co-created by his wife, Megan Ganz.

-In November 2025, Ker and David Reed's comedy play Sherlock Holmes and The 12 Days of Christmas will premiere at the Birmingham Repertory Theatre.
-It will feature original songs by Tim Rice and Andrew Lloyd Webber.
+In November 2025, Ker and David Reed's comedy play Sherlock Holmes and The 12 Days of Christmas premiered at the Birmingham Repertory Theatre.
+It featured original songs by Tim Rice and Andrew Lloyd Webber.

+In March 2026, Ker was announced as part of the writing team for the first series of Saturday Night Live UK.